dbt-labs/dbtdocs-to-lookml/README.md

 # [WIP] dbtdocs-to-lookml
 A tool to persist descriptions from your dbt project your lookml project.

+## Running this proof of concept locally:
+1. `cd` into the `test_dbt_project` directory
+2. Run `dbt compile`.
+Note, you may need to set up a new dbt target to compile this correctly.
+3. `cd` back into main directory
+4. Run `python dbtdocs_to_lookml.py`
+5. Check the `target` directory: you should have new lookml files with dbt descriptions

 ## To-dos:
 For beta release:
 - [ ] Make this handle multiple lookml files